droidbg/Shopping-Website/README.md

 # Redux Practice Project

 A hands-on learning project to master Redux, React, and modern state management patterns.
-This project demonstrates core Redux concepts, custom implementations, and best practices, making it a strong addition to your portfolio.
+This project demonstrates core Redux concepts, custom implementations, and best practices.

 ## Table of Contents